jopemachine-arvis/arvis/README.md

 1. You can debug your query, workflow, plugin's behaviors through chrome debugger.

-2. You can activate and unactivate log types to focus on your debugging on `Advanced` page.
+2. You can activate or unactivate log types to focus on your debugging on `Advanced` page.

 ### Update your workflow, plugin